williamromero11/Project-1/README.md

 ## Overview

-**Campus Parking System** is a C programming assignment implementing a comprehensive parking management simulation for a university campus.
+**Campus Parking System** is a C program implementing a comprehensive parking management simulation for a university campus.
 Built with strict adherence to dynamic memory allocation principles, the system models real-world parking operations through efficient data structures and command-driven interactions.

 The program demonstrates advanced C programming concepts including pointer arithmetic, multi-dimensional dynamic arrays, and memory management while solving a practical problem space.
 It features a complete command-line interface for managing multiple garages, tracking registered vehicles, and providing real-time utilization analytics.